How does academic achievement differ for children in kinship vs. non-kin out-of-home care?

 Given that children in out-of-home care tend to have worse academic outcomes than their peers in the general population, the finding that children living in formal kinship care achieved math scores on par with their peers in their general population is promising.
 This finding underscores the importance of continued efforts to place children with kin.
 However, formal kin caregivers represent a small fraction of all kinship placements.
 Children living in informal kin placements need more resources to support their academic performance, as do children living in non-kin foster care.

+This summary synthesizes the findings from a single research report.
 To learn more, please review additional resources on kinship care and education.

 For additional information about this article, see the abstract, read this brief, or contact KMResources@casey.org.